 With the exception of basic land cards, a player's combined deck and sideboard may not contain more than four of any individual card, counted by its English card title.
 All cards named Plains, Island, Swamp, Mountain, and Forest are basic.
-(The five Ice AgeTM basic snow lands, also known as "Snow-Covered lands"-Snow-Covered Plains, Snow-Covered Island, Snow-Covered Swamp, Snow-Covered Mountain, and Snow-Covered Forest-are also basic lands.
-Note that basic snow lands, also known as "Snow-Covered lands" lands are permitted only in formats that allow the Ice Age set, Alliances, and or Coldsnap sets.)
+(The five basic snow lands, also known as "Snow-Covered lands"-Snow-Covered Plains, Snow-Covered Island, Snow-Covered Swamp, Snow-Covered Mountain, and Snow-Covered Forest-are also basic lands.
+Note that basic snow lands, also known as "Snow-Covered lands" lands are permitted only in formats that allow the Ice AgeTM, AlliancesTM, and/or ColdsnapTM sets.)